zloeber/NLogModule/release/NLogModule/docs/Write-Debug.md

 ### System.String

 ### System.String
-You can pipe a string that contains a debug message to Write-Debug.
+You can pipe a string that contains a debug message to Write-Debug .

 ## OUTPUTS